Table of Contents

 A Gas Scrubber removes liquid droplets or traces of liquid droplets from gas streams to protect equipment installed downstream of the scrubber from damage and failure.
 A natural gas scrubber system uses filters, coalescers, mesh pads, and other devices to remove pollutants from the gas stream.

-Gas scrubbers are installed at the inlet of every generator/turbine to remove liquid droplets and, may be installed at the city gate, inline the pipeline network depending on the gas characteristics.
+Gas scrubbers are installed at the inlet of every generator/turbine to remove liquid droplets.
+Depending on the gas characteristics, they may also be installed at the city gate or in line with the pipeline network.

 Figure 4: Gas Scrubber Installed at the Inlet of a Generator